craftercms/docs/source/.new-ia/by-role/developer/templated/content-modeling.rst

 Content Type View Templates
 ---------------------------

 View templates control how the model is rendered as HTML.
 Crafter uses `FreeMarker <http://freemarker.org>`_ as the templating engine, and provide the full model defined by the model in the previous section.
 Every element in the model is accessible to the view template via a simple API ``${contentModel.VARIABLE_NAME}`` where variable name is the ``Name / Variable Name`` definition in the Form Control.
-View templates are primarily written in HTML, backed by CSS with API calls weaved within to pull content from the primary CrafterCMS model or additional model (via APIs, please read :ref:`groovy-api` for that topic).
+View templates are primarily written in HTML, backed by CSS with API calls weaved within to pull content from the primary CrafterCMS model or additional model (via APIs, please read :ref:`newIa-groovy-api` for that topic).

 An example view template